Scammers Prey on Coronavirus Fears &

 - Watch for emails claiming to be from the Centers for Disease Control and Prevention (CDC) or experts saying they have information about the virus.

-- Be aware of entering personal information into websites.
+Always beware of entering personal information into websites.

 Beware of anyone calling from the 'Weston Health Department' as there is no such place.
 The local health department is the Florida Department of Health in Broward County.
 You can find all contact information here.